 35 Articles 4 and 5 of the CENI Code of Conduct reinforces this legal obligation to remain independent and impartial.
-The Code provides in article 9 that the members should refrain from putting themselves in a situation where they could be influenced or where their independence could be put in jeopardy while disclosing all conflicts of interest.
-Article 13 also states that the members cease to communicate with its party or party group (groupement de partis) and cease any behavior that could be interpreted as a connection to a party.
-Article 18 also strengthens the neutrality / impartiality requirement saying the "members refrain from assisting parties or candidate during elections in any matter."
+The code provides in Article 9 that the members should refrain from putting themselves in a situation where they could be influenced or where their independence could be jeopardized while disclosing all conflicts of interest.
+Article 13 also states that the members cease to communicate with its party or party group and cease any behavior that could be interpreted as a connection to a party.
+Article 18 also strengthens the neutrality and impartiality requirement saying the "members refrain from assisting parties or candidate during elections in any matter."
 Members should also refrain from holding functions incompatible with their position during their term.